-4.4 LXD long mode
+4.4 LXD_long mode

-The long wavelength long cut-off cross-dispersed mode (LXD\long) covers wavelengths 1.98-5.3 $\mu$ m in spectral orders 4-10.
-Given the high sky background and relatively poor telluric transmission in order four at 4.6-5.3 $\mu$ m the LXD\long mode is only useful for bright sources (point source M' < 7 magnitudes).
-The long wavelength cut off at 5.3 $\mu$ m is due to the H2RG detector material.
+The long wavelength long cut-off cross-dispersed mode (LXD_long) covers wavelengths 1.98-5.3 μ m in spectral orders 4-10.
+Given the high sky background and relatively poor telluric transmission in order four at 4.6-5.3 μ m the LXD_long mode is only useful for bright sources (point source M' < 7 magnitudes).
+The long wavelength cut off at 5.3 μ m is due to the H2RG detector material.

-Figure 4-12 shows LXD\long spectra of an A0V telluric standard star in BDV: the A beam in panel zero (top-left), the B beam nodded 7.5" within the 15" long slit in panel one (bottom-left), and A-B in panel two (top-right).
+Figure 4-12 shows LXD_long spectra of an A0V telluric standard star in BDV: the A beam in panel zero (top-left), the B beam nodded 7.5" within the 15" long slit in panel one (bottom-left), and A-B in panel two (top-right).
 The slit width was 0.3".
 Note the increasing sky background at longer wavelengths.
 This causes some scattered light in the raw spectra but this is successfully removed in the A-B subtraction.

-Figures 4-13 shows an A0V star spectral extraction for the additional 5 $\mu m$ order (and long wavelength part of the 4 $\mu m$ order) accessible with the LXD\long mode out to the edge of the array.
+Figures 4-13 shows an A0V star spectral extraction for the additional 5 μ m order (and long wavelength part of the 4 μ m order) accessible with the LXD_long mode out to the edge of the array.
 The intrinsic A0V stellar spectrum is multiplied by the grating blaze function, instrument throughput (optics and array QE), and telluric spectrum.

-Except for very bright sources (point sources M' < 4) on-chip integration times in LXD\long mode are limited by sky brightness at 5 $\mu$ m.
+Except for very bright sources (point sources M' < 4) on-chip integration times in LXD_long mode are limited by sky brightness at 5 μm.
 In good sky conditions on-chip integration times are limited to about 3 s in the 0.3" slit width (and proportionately shorter in wider slits).
 Nods to the sky should be done no longer than every minute (including any overhead).
+Note that the detector will saturate on sky background in the shortest integration time (0.51 s, see Table 1) if the 3.0" slit width is used.